-SERS members have a choice of coverage by non-Medicare HMO's in 88 Ohio counties and 24 Medicare Ohio counties or the basic SERS health plan.
+SERS members have a choice of coverage with HMO's in 88 Ohio counties or the basic SERS health plan.
 Retirees under the plan who do not have Medicare and who live in Ohio are enrolled in a managed care network.
 Retirees may select an optional dental plan.
+AultCare PPO is offered in 14 Ohio counties to retirees with or without Medicare.